Oenothera

 Oenothera elataHooker's evening primrose

-Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington south to California, east to the Rocky Mountains and southern Great Plains in the U.S.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington to California, east to the Rocky Mountains and southern Great Plains in the U.S.

 Habitat: Sagebrush hills to mid elevations in the mountains, generally where moist.